✓ Copied!

 LangChain Abstractions

 LangChain defines abstract interfaces for LLMs, memory, tools, and retrievers.
 Swap GPT-4 for Claude without touching your chain logic.
-Every prompt template, agent executor, and retrieval pipeline operates against the same ABCs — making the entire ecosystem composable and provider-agnostic.

 📊